-Talladega raceway pokes fun 'post-apocalyptic wasteland' of garbage left behind by NASCAR fans
+Talladega raceway pokes fun at 'post-apocalyptic wasteland' of garbage left behind by NASCAR fans

 Talladega Superspeedway tweeted a thread of photos inviting followers to tour the “post-apocalyptic wasteland” of garbage, NASCAR memorabilia and other burnt debris left behind by fans after Sunday’s Geico 500 race in Alabama.